 A kayak suspended from the roof cannot also be stored in straps.
 The straps around the kayak's hull and deck can cause damage to its flexible materials.

-Kayaks can be stored in this orientation since their sterns are usually rigid, robust structures.
+Some people stand their kayaks vertically to use new walls or corner space.
+Do you think storing your kayak vertically is an effective way to keep kayak?
+Vertically can be held in a vertical orientation since their sterns are usually rigid, robust structures.
 Since the bow is generally narrower than the stern, standing the kayak on the stern is better than the bow.

 Also, rats will chew the kayak and its components, which will cause unnecessary damage.